leftees/SSAM/README.md

 - [ ] support for SSH/SFTP
 - [ ] user management system with login and logout functions, rights and so on
 - [ ] use semantic versioning (SemVer)
+- [ ] generate statistics from database
+- [ ] use MySQL query caching